Erenb1/MQL5_Expert/README.md

 ---

-**Note**: This EA uses the ALMA_v1.mq5 indicator originally developed by Arnaud Legoux, Dimitris Kouzis-Loukas, and Anthony Cascino, implemented by IgorAD from TrendLaboratory.
+**Note**: This EA uses the ALMA_v1.mq5 indicator originally developed by Dimitris Kouzis-Loukas, and Anthony Cascino, implemented by IgorAD from TrendLaboratory.
 All credits and copyrights for the ALMA indicator are preserved and respected.